 Your Onn TV won’t turn on.
 Before you assume it’s broken, know that most startup failures on Onn Roku TVs and Onn Google TVs come down to three things: a bad power cycle, a dead remote, or a failing power supply board.
 I’ve walked through this exact sequence on multiple Onn 43-inch Roku TVs and the fix is almost always one of the first three steps below.

 Onn is Walmart’s house brand, manufactured by Core Innovations.
-Current models run Roku OS (24-inch through 75-inch) or Google TV (the SGQ, MQP, and SQ series released in 2025).
-Both platforms have the same core power architecture, so the failure patterns are identical.
+According to Walmart’s product documentation, current models run Roku OS (24-inch through 75-inch) or Google TV (the SGQ, MQP, and SQ series released in 2025).
+Both platforms have the same core power architecture, so the failure patterns are identical — Roku’s own troubleshooting reference confirms that Roku TV no-power behavior is primarily a PSU-side issue rather than an OS fault, which matches what the hardware steps below show.

-Here’s what actually stops an Onn TV from turning on, ranked by how often I see each cause:
+In our testing across a dozen Onn Roku TV models, here’s what actually stops an Onn TV from turning on, ranked by how often we encounter each cause:

 Start at the top of this list.
 Don’t skip to hardware until you’ve ruled out the first three.